Vernalhav/graphics_engine/README.md

 This project is an application of a few 2D Computer Graphics concepts in an attempt to create a small game engine-like API.
 To test this API, we've created an application in which you control a helicopter that needs to leave the screens's boundaries.
-This repository is a Visual Studio project that requires the installation of `glew` and `glfw`, but it can also be compiled without VS by linking the appropriate libraries.
+This repository is a Visual Studio project that requires the installation of `glew`, `glfw` and `glm`, but it can also be compiled without VS by linking the appropriate libraries.

 # Project Structure: